serde-rs/serde-rs.github.io/_src/container-attrs.md

 - ##### `#[serde(crate = "...")]` {#crate}

-  Specify a path to the `serde` crate instance to use when deriving `Serialize` and/or `Deserialize` for this type.
+  Specify a path to the `serde` crate instance to use when referring to Serde APIs from generated code.
+This is normally only applicable when invoking re-exported Serde derives from a public macro in a different crate.

 - ##### `#[serde(from = "FromType")]` {#from}